EslamAymann22/Git-GitHub/README key words .md

  * to make ex (like #define in C++ ) we use "alias >name the ex <="> all things u want put it <"  "       !!!!!!! without any extra spaces

+* to rename a curent branch we use "git branch -m >new name< "